Are You A Shopping Addict? If Not Then I Dare You To Stop Buying Holiday Themed Dishware And Other Crap You Don’t Need…

 Doing what I do, I am highly averse to buying “stuff.”
 I know that stuff will never satisfy.
 Stuff is not MY problem.
 But there are many other forms of distraction and ways to temporarily fill the void…like overeating or drinking when bored or sad (check), or re-watching Game of Thrones, over and over and over (guilty), with cats (I’ll take two), workaholism (one free hour with every referral ;), drugs (I grow my own, thanks), or sex (batteries not included) …

-What I know to be true is that the happiest homes I go into all prioritize family, friends, and community.
-I enjoy setting up their home to be able to more efficiently cater to entertaining and hosting family.
-I will help them decorate, fix their lighting, buy furniture, add plants, etc… When they ask me if they should buy a new set of dishware for the holidays…I’m sure you can guess what my answer is.
+What I know to be true is that the happiest homes I go into all have pets and prioritize family and friends.
+I enjoy setting up their home to be able to more efficiently.
+I will get them to throw away all toxic cleaners, stop their subscriptions, help them get outside and better enjoy their yard, decorate, fix their lighting, buy furniture, add plants, etc… When they ask me if they should buy a new set of dishware for the holidays…I’m sure you can guess what my answer is.

 COMMUNITY IS EVERYTHING!